September 2, 2013 Roberto Puzzanghera2 comments

 Since we want to backup our files by means of a script and a cronjob, it's important that the remote ssh

 connection will not prompt for any password.
-We can do this exchanging a ssh-key between client and server.
+We can achieve this by exchanging a ssh-key

-Create the private and public key:
+Create the private and public keys:

 root@localhost:~# ssh-keygen Generating public/private rsa key pair.
 Enter file in which to save the key (/root/.ssh/id_rsa_remoteHost): Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /root/.ssh/id_rsa_remoteHost.
 Your public key has been saved in /root/.ssh/id_rsa_remoteHost.pub.
 The key fingerprint is: a0:53:33:c5:d1:ea:4c:e2:a1:98:d9:ba:b0:e8:5f:90 root@localhost The key's randomart image is: +--[ RSA 2048]----+ | o++o | | o. . | | . .. | | .oo. | | E.O .S | | * * | |. . o . | |.o. . . | |+.oo | +-----------------+